Louis Attard Bowen Therapist

 Other diseases such as arthritis, calcium deposits in the tendons, weak hip muscles or a tight ITB that leads to improper posture can also cause Trochanteric Bursitis.

-When to Seek Treatment for Hip Bursitis?
+When to Seek Help for Hip Bursitis?

 2 Comments